 Take the time to review the following areas and begin planning for you future.

 - Growing your money is even more important after the divorce.
-Because you have only one income on which to rely, it is important to ensure that your current funds are working for you.
-Additionally, planning for your retirement is critical.
+Because you likely have only one income on which to rely, it is important to ensure that your current funds are working for you.
+Additionally, most agree that planning for your retirement is critical.
 While it is natural to be concerned about the short term, planning for your future is at least as important!
 If you don’t have the knowledge about investing, take classes, read books, do research, or ask for help from your financial advisor.